 WeightWatchers launches program for users of Ozempic and other weight-loss drugs

-With its new membership offering, WeightWatchers is hoping to stay relevant in a rapidly changing industry.
+With its new membership offering, the 60-year-old diet company is hoping to stay relevant in a rapidly changing industry.
 Widespread use of Ozempic and Wegovy has upended the diet industry and even changed consumer eating habits.
 An estimated 24 million people, or 7% of the U.S. population, could be using the drugs by 2035, according to a report by Morgan Stanley Research.

 "The WeightWatchers GLP-1 Program helps members establish and adhere to healthy habits while the food noise from GLP-1 medications is reduced," Gary Foster, chief scientific officer at WeightWatchers, said in a statement announcing the program.